awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

 TypeName is limited to 100 characters\.
 Also, the TypeName section must start with Custom\.
 For example, Custom:PuppetModuleInfo\.
 Both Custom and the *Data* you specify must begin with a capital letter\.
 The following examples would cause an exception: "CUSTOM:RackInformation", "custom:rackinformation"\.

 The Content section includes attributes and *data*\.
-These items are not case\-sensitive\.
+These items aren't case\-sensitive\.
 However, if you define an attribute \(for example: "Vendor": "DELL"\), then you must consistently reference this attribute in your custom inventory files\.
 If you specify "Vendor": "DELL" \(using a capital “V” in vendor\) in one file, and then you specify "vendor": "DELL" \(using a lowercase “v” in vendor\) in another file, the system returns an error\.

 **Note**
 You must save the file with a \.json extension and the inventory you define must consist only of string values\.